-Siler Bald: hiking the Appalachian Trail via Wayah Gap
+Siler Bald: hiking the Appalachian Trail from Wayah Gap

-North Carolina’s balds are simply exceptional: sun-drenched summits toped in golden grasses, rocky outcrops and wildflowers by the millions.
+North Carolina’s mountain balds are simply exceptional: sun-drenched summits topped in golden grasses, rocky outcrops, and wildflowers by the millions.
 And Siler Bald is no exception.
-The mountain’s broad summit, located just off the Appalachian Trail near Franklin, NC, offers exceptional 360-degree panoramas from its domed, grassy summit.
+The mountain’s broad summit, located just off the Appalachian Trail near Franklin, NC, offers excellent 360-degree panoramas from its domed, grassy summit.
 It’s a gorgeous, view-packed hike, a moderate climb from nearby Wayah Gap through a beautiful hardwood forest – and one of our western North Carolina favorites.

 Appalachian Trail to Siler Bald: the hike

 The trail swings eastbound at .8 mile, continuing the climb.
 The AT passes a Snowbird Gap sign at 1.5 miles, just before exiting tree cover and entering a grassy clearing.
 A trail leads to the Siler Bald AT shelter to the left.
-The hike hangs a right, departing the Appalachian Trail to hike trail #373A, the Siler Bald Vista Trail, to the Siler Bald summit.
+The hike hangs a right, departing the Appalachian Trail to hike Trail #373A, the Siler Bald Vista Trail, to the summit.

-The hike makes a final climb, as wide, sweeping views start to unfold from behind.
-To protect grassy mountaintop from erosion, hike through the grass (and not the often deeply-rutted trail) to the summit.
+The adventure makes a final climb, and broad, sweeping views start to unfold from behind.
+(To help protect the grassy mountaintop from erosion, hike through the grass, and not the deeply-rutted trail, to the summit.)
 The trail passes a small campsite at 1.7 miles before arcing southeast and making the final summit climb.

 There’s a stone plaque at the summit, marking Siler Bald’s official elevation and highest point at 5216 feet, and a stone campfire ring.

-The grassy summit just begs for relaxation, but when it’s time to return to the trailhead, the hike turns to retrace its steps on the Siler Bald spur trail, turning left on the Appalachian Trail to descend to Wayah Gap.
-The return hike is fairly quick and easy, and nearly all downhill.
-The hike reaches the side trail to the Wayah Gap picnic area, turning left off the AT and completing the hike at just over 3.6 miles.
+The grassy summit just begs for relaxation, but when it’s time to return to the trailhead, the hike turns to retrace its steps on the Siler Bald Vista Trail, turning left on the Appalachian Trail to descend to Wayah Gap.
+The return hike is relatively fast and easy, and nearly all downhill.
+The hike reaches the side trail to the Wayah Gap picnic area, turning left off the AT and completing the adventure at just over 3.6 miles.

 Wayah Gap to Siler Bald: Appalachian Trail: Directions & Details